UK property registered in the BVI.

 The government sets its sights on non-domiciliaries

 To illustrate the change in approach to the taxation of non-domiciliaries implemented by successive governments.
 The non-domicile status as a concept has been in existence for over 200 years.

 You may ask what all this has to do with property owned by non-resident companies.
-The point I am trying to illustrate is the slow erosion of the attractiveness of the UK for non-domiciled individuals.
-It started with the introduction of the RBC (although it is acknowledged that for the extremely wealthy the RBC was not really an issue) and has been gathering strength since 2008.
-The RBC charge crept up in 2012 and 2015 and the remittance basis of taxation is no longer available to long term residents as of 1 April 2017.
+The point I am trying to illustrate, is the slow erosion of the attractiveness of the UK for non-domiciled individuals.
+It started with the introduction of the RBC (although, it is acknowledged, that for the extremely wealthy the RBC was not really an issue) and has been gathering strength since 2008.
+The RBC charge crept up in 2012 and 2015 and the remittance basis of taxation is no longer available too long term residents as of 1 April 2017.
 This together with the change in legislation relating to offshore companies holding UK property has impacted the attractiveness of the UK for the extremely wealthy as a longterm base.

 Introduction of the Annual Tax on Enveloped Dwellings (‘ATED’)